Architecture Decisions: Documentation Governance

 Structured flexibility and the thinking behind it.

-Structure mattered at the section level.
+With further user research, I realized that structure mattered at the section level.
 Content varied at the field level.
 Prescribing both would break the feature for too many users.

 Core design decision: a modular component system.